ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  Reporting

-Discussion of both aggregate and failure reporting have been moved to separate docuemnts dedicated to the topics.
+Discussion of both aggregate and failure reporting have been moved to separate documents dedicated to the topics.

 ##  Tags